 The stove pipe must be made of aluminized or cold roll steel with a minimum thickness of 0.53mm.
 It is strictly forbidden to use galvanized steel.
+Stove pipe made from vitreous enamel or stainless steel is also acceptable.

-The stove pipe should be assembled in such a way that the male section (crimped end) of the pipe faces down.Install as per the manufactories installation guidelines.
+The stove pipe should be assembled in such a way that the male section (crimped end) of the pipe faces down.
+Install as per the manufactories installation guidelines.

 The pipe must be short and straight.
-All sections installed horizontally must slope at least 21mm per meter, with the upper end of the section toward the chimney.
+All sections installed horizontally must slope at least 21mm per metre, with the upper end of the section toward the chimney.
 Any installation with a horizontal run of chimney pipe must conform to national and local regulations.